-- 7. Applicant is interviewed by the Director of Professional Nursing. - 8.
-Applicant must have satisfactory health; a physical examination is required. - 9.
-If the applicant meets the above criteria, faculty will consider the applicant for admission to the program.
-The ADN program can accept only a limited number of students; therefore, a rating system will be utilized to make final determination of placement in the program.
-This system will take into account the high school grade average; rank in class; grades in biology, algebra and chemistry; ACT scores; NLN-PNG scores; and any college work done.
-When all qualified students are not admitted to the class, an alternate list will be established.
-Alternates will be admitted if one or more of the original group is unable to enroll.
-These applicants will also be eligible for the next class if they maintain at least a 2.0 average in college academic courses. - 10.
-Once a student has been officially admitted to the ADN program, he has until June 1 or no later than one month after final acceptance to make a deposit of \$100 on the first quarter's tuition.
+- 8. Student should meet the following requirements to be eligible for the program.
+The applicant should have: - (a) High school average of at least 2.5 on a 4.0 scale. - (b) Completed algebra, biology, and chemistry (high school physics would also be helpful for the Respiratory Therapy Program). - (c) A natural science score of 15 or more on the ACT. - (d) Satisfactory health (physical examination required). - (e) If the student meets the above criteria, then an interview with the selection panel is scheduled.
+Each of the above Allied Health Programs can accept only a limited number of students, therefore, a rating system will be utilized to make final determination of placement in the program.
+This rating system will take into account the high school average; average grades in algebra, biology, and chemistry; ACT scores; the letters of recommendation; and the panel interview.
+If all qualified students are not admitted to the class, then an alternate list will be established.
+Alternates will be admitted if one or more of the original group is unable to enroll. - 9.
+Once a student has been officially admitted to any of the above Allied Health Programs, he has until May 1 or no later than one month after final acceptance to make a deposit of \$100 on the first quarter's tuition.
 If the student is applying for financial aid, other arrangements are possible.
-However, it is the student's responsibility to either pay the \$100 or make other arrangements with the Dean of Student Services before June 1.
-If he has done neither of the above, his name will be dropped from the list and an alternate taken into the program.
+However, it is the student's responsibility to either pay the \$100 or make other arrangements with the Dean of Student Services before May 1.
+If he has done neither of the above, his name will be dropped from the list and an alternate taken into the program. - 10.
+When officially admitted, the applicant will purchase the appropriate uniform and Professional Liability Insurance.